mcc-us/mcc-us.github.io.bkup/_posts/2020-01-01-glossary-accounting-terms.md

 35. *Posting*: Transferring recorded transactions from the general journal to individual accounts in the general ledger. (**Posting = transferring data from a journal to a ledger.**

-36. *Report Form Balance Sheet*: A standardized format used to present a company's financial position at a specific point in time. (**A template for financial reports**)
+36. *Report Form Balance Sheet*: A standard template for financial reports, that lists the asset accounts first, followed by liabilities and owner’s equity.

 37. *Salvage Value*: The estimated resale or scrap value of an asset at the end of its useful life, usually after depreciation. (**Scrap value**)